-- Lender of Last Resort (LLR) issues favorable opinion or approves license to operate and includes new entities in payment systems. - b) Supervisor ensures compliance with regulatory requirements for license authorization and continued safe and sound practices. - c) DI registers newly licensed entities so depositors are protected, includes the FI in public awareness and outreach efforts, and monitors and measures the FI's impact on the DIF. - RA acknowledges and includes the new entity in RRP, resolvability monitoring, and the evaluation regime.
+- (a) LLR issues favorable opinion or approves license to operate and includes new entities in payment systems. - (b) Supervisor ensures compliance with regulatory requirements for license authorization and continued safe and sound practices. - (c) DI registers51 newly licensed entities so depositors are protected, includes the FI in public awareness and outreach efforts, and monitors and measures the FI's impact on the DIF. - (d) RA acknowledges and includes the new entity in RRP, resolvability monitoring, and the evaluation regime.